mvolkmann/blog/src/content-security-policy.md

 The `default-src` directive specifies the policy for all resource types unless policies for specific resource types are also provided.

-It is recommended to make `default-src` very restrictive (often just `'self'`) and use more specific directives to open access for specific kinds of resources.
+It is recommended to make `default-src` very restrictive (typically just `'self'`) and supply more targeted directives to open access for specific kinds of resources.

 The `report-uri` directive will be replaced by `report-to` in the future.

 A small set of directives that are not commonly used can only be specified in HTTP headers and not in `meta` tags.
+One example is the `report-uri` directive.

 See <a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP"
 target="_blank">Content Security Policy</a>